+Getting fired, unfortunately, can happen to the best of us.
 Regardless of the circumstances, what should you do if you've been fired?
-Where do you go from here?

 Instead, focus on what you are going to do next and how you are going to find another job.
 Keep in mind that another hurdle – the stigma of being fired – has just been added to your job search.
 That said, there are ways you can address this issue and put it in at least a neutral, if not a positive, light.

-What Not to Do
+What Not to Do After Being Fired

 In some cases, you may want to appeal your firing.
 However, it's best to address your concerns the day you are fired.
 Once you are home and assessing your next steps, it'll be important to know when your last paycheck will arrive and if the employer will provide a neutral reference that doesn't mention you being fired.

-Legal Issues - Wrongful Termination and Unemployment Benefits
+Wrongful Termination and Unemployment Benefits

 Are you eligible for unemployment benefits?
-If you were fired for misconduct you may not be eligible, but don't presume that is the case.
+If you were fired for misconduct you may not be eligible, but don't assume that is the case.
 Check with your state unemployment office, especially if you have a different opinion than your employer does about how you parted ways.

 Resumes and Cover Letters